-Messi has scored four goals and assisted another on the way to the final.
-He will now lead his country out at the Maracana as Argentina looks to beat Germany and win the tournament for the first time since 1986.
+Messi has scored four goals and assisted another on the way to the final and will now lead his country out at the Maracana as Argentina look to beat Germany and win the tournament for the first time since 1986.

 Beckham acknowledged Joachim Low's talented squad but feels the Barcelona man is the only true "star" gracing the field on Sunday.

 "He's amazing," said Beckham.
 "He gives people so much pleasure with the way he plays and what makes him special is he plays as a team-mate as well, [he is] a good team player.